-Aoza 「青座」is the name given to the Head Priestess of the Hirata Shrine.
+Aoza 「青座」is the name given to the Head Priestess of the Hirata Shrine, located on the edge of a pristine lake in the country of Hainan, famed for its silk, customs, and religion.
 Its name means One Seated in the Blue, and her jobs include taking care of the poor, and feeding travellers that come and go from the Royal Capital.
 When a Priestess ascends to become the Aoza, they renounce their birth name, and up until the murder of the very last, they are known apart from each other by their nicknames.

 Residence: Hirata Shrine, outside the Imperial Palace.